Give them an excuse go outside this fall

-It’s easy to equate the dreary season that hits the Pacific Northwest each fall with frizzy hair, soggy leaves and too much time spent cooped up indoors with stir-crazy kids.
+It’s easy to equate the dreary season that befalls the Pacific Northwest each year with frizzy hair, soggy leaves and too much time spent cooped up indoors with stir-crazy kids.

-Here are some creative ways to encourage your family to unplug from electronics and get out and explore.
+Here are some creative ways to encourage your family to unplug from electronics, get outside and explore their immediate environment this fall.